Carol Groves

-Carol Groves is a fictional character from the British Channel 4 soap opera, Hollyoaks, played by Natalie Casey.
-Carol first appeared in the serial on 9 January 1996.
-In August 2000 it was announced that Casey had quit the role and would film her final scenes at the end of the month.
-Carol remained with the serial until 23 October 2000 when she left the village to never return.
+Carol Groves is a fictional character from the British television soap opera Hollyoaks, played by Natalie Casey.
+Carol first appeared in the serial on 22 January 1996.
+In August 2000, it was announced that Casey had quit the role and would film her final scenes at the end of the month.
+Carol remained with the serial until 11 December 2000, when she left the village.
+On 19 August 2025, it was announced that Casey was one of three major cast members confirmed to be returning to the show for the shows 30th anniversary which due to air in October.
+Carol returned on 14 October 2025.

+Development

+Casting

+Casey went through three auditions before she was cast as Carol.
+She won the role ahead of 250 other actors who also went up for it.
+After six months in the role, Casey was offered a new, year-long contract.